 [The Fourth Great Vow: Repenting (Of) Karmic Obstacles]

-Furthermore, good man, speaking [of] that, [of] repenting [of] karmic obstacles, Bodhisattvas [should] personally recite, “I, in past beginningless kalpas within, due [to] greed, hatred [and] ignorance, gave rose [to] body, speech [and] mind, [to] create all evil karmas, immeasurable [and] boundless.
-If these evil karmas have that [of] physical forms, exhausting empty space’s realms, [they are] not able [to] contain [and] receive [them].
-I now, all with pure three karmas, everywhere in [the] Dharma Realm’s extremely fine dust [motes of] lands, before all Buddhas [and] Bodhisattvas’ assemblies, [with] sincere mind repent, [to] later not again create [them, by] constantly abiding [in] pure precepts’ all meritorious virtues.”
+Furthermore, good man, speaking [of] that, [of] repenting [of] karmic obstacles, Bodhisattvas [should] personally recite, “I, in past beginningless kalpas within, due [to] greed, anger [and] ignorance, gave rise [to] body, speech [and] mind, [to] create all evil karmas, immeasurable [and] boundless.
+If these evil karmas have that [of] substantial forms, exhausting empty space’s realms, [they are] not able [to] contain [and] receive [them].
+I now, all with pure three karmas, everywhere in [the] Dharma Realm’s extremely fine dust [motes of] lands, before all Buddhas’ [and] Bodhisattvas’ assemblies, [with the] sincere mind repent, [to] later not again create [them, by] constantly abiding [in] pure precepts’ all meritorious virtues.”

 Thus [with] empty space’s realms exhausted, sentient beings’ realms exhausted, sentient beings’ karmas exhausted, sentient beings’ afflictions exhausted, my repenting then exhausts.
 Yet, [as] empty space’s realms and even sentient beings’ afflictions [are] inexhaustible thus, my this repenting [will] not have [a] complete end.
 [With] thought [to] thought [in] continuous succession, not having interruption.
 [With] body, speech [and] mind karmas, not having weariness.